shirabiton/shirabiton/README.md

 ## 🌐 Overview
 These days I am doing an internship at a startup company,

-I work there in languages ​​C# + Angular, Database: SQL Server.
+I work there in languages ​​C# and Angular, with SQL Server database.

 I recently graduated from Full-Stack engineering studies courtesy of Mahat,